katlogic/WindowsD/README.md

 * Driver signing, including WHQL-only locked systems (secureboot tablets).
 * Protected processes (used for DRM, "WinTcb").
-* Read-only registry keys (can flip the bit on/off)
-* "Shadowed" registry keys via notification (can suspend and re-enable the notification)
+* Read-only, "invulnerable" registry keys some software and even windows itself employs

 WinD works similiarly to [other tools](https://github.com/hfiref0x/DSEFix) which disable DSE, but is designed to be more user friendly and support for more OS/hardware combinations.